Page by the owners of Baconsdozen Imperial Tools.

-The oil should be drained and the sump removed although on a few engines this means further dismantling to gain access, it may be possible to start the pistons moving by removing the big end caps and tapping them upwards from below.It will prove difficult to pull them down again to refit to the crank and there is no way of knowing how bad the bores and pistons are corroded and for these reasons its better to remove the head.
+The oil should be drained and the sump removed although on a few engines this means further dismantling to gain access, it may be possible to start the pistons moving by removing the big end caps and tapping them upwards from below.It may prove difficult to pull them down again to refit to the crank and there is no way of knowing how bad the bores and pistons are corroded and for these reasons its better to remove the head.

 It might be difficult to remove rusty head nuts and studs,and the cylinder head might be stuck to the block but removal will show the state of the pistons and exposed portions of the cylinder bores and allow easy access to the piston tops.Aluminium alloy in contact with steel will corrode badly if it gets wet and can stick the pistons to the bores.
-Gently tapping the pistons with a hammer and wooden block it might be possible to hear or see if they are free,pistons that aren't flat topped can be tapped sideways to break the corrosion seal.Sometimes a feeler gauge or similar will clear loosen corrosion between piston and bore and give releasing fluid a chance of getting down the sides of the piston and around the rings.By removing the big end caps it should be possible to work out which pistons are stuck.Removing the big end caps on the seized cylinder it may be possible to move the crank journals away so that the seized pistons con rods are clear of the crank and tapped down the bore.The best tool to use is a solid piece of wood slightly smaller than the piston and lots of patience.
+Gently tapping the pistons with a hammer and wooden block it might be possible to hear or see if they are free,with pistons that aren't flat topped it may be possible to tap them sideways to break the corrosion seal.Sometimes a feeler gauge or similar will help clear corrosion between piston and bore and give releasing fluid a chance of getting down the sides of the piston and around the rings.By removing the big end caps it should be possible to work out which pistons are stuck.Removing the big end caps on the seized cylinder it may be possible to move the crank journals away so that the seized pistons con rods are clear of the crank and they can then tapped down the bore.The best tool to use is a solid piece of wood slightly smaller than the piston and lots of patience.
 Hitting too hard will damage the piston, lots of release oil,heat and gentle tapping should free the piston but if it will only move with very heavy blows the piston and maybe bore are probably too damaged to be usable anyway.